-There are a lot of bad leaders in this world.
+Churchill was a leader that the British people wanted to follow.
+But there are a lot of bad leaders in this world.
 So what makes people follow a leader?
 Maybe Gareth Jones, London Business School fellow, has the answer?
 Watch this short Harvard video with him outlining what gives leaders loyal followers:

-The current lack of fait in leaders is lamentable.
+The current lack of faith in leaders is lamentable.
 Gareth Jones is absolutely right when he states that “if we lose faith in our political and economic institutions, we are in deep trouble”, and adds that we need great performance from our leaders.

 Effective leadership excite people to exceptional performance